affan10/Django-Blog/README.md

 - Search bar to the navbar

 To access APIs:

-For signing-up, send GET request to the following endpoint after running server with the following paramters and their values of your choice.
+!!
+For signing-up, send POST request to the following endpoint after running server with the following paramters and their values of your choice.
 NOTE that the params username, password, confirm_password should be written as is:

-End point: <localhost:port>/accounts/api/signup/
+Endpoint: <localhost:port>/api/accounts/signup/
 Params:
-- username                  # Must not contain spaces
+- username                  # Your value of username must not contain spaces
 - password
 - confirm_password

+If the passwords's will not match or you'll miss a required field, appropriate Response with Status Codes will be returned.
+You will receive your authentication token in reply to this POST request.
+Copy & paste it to use it for upcoming operations.

+!!
+For logging-in, send POST request to the following endpoint with your registered username and password as well as the authentication token received from the previous step:

+Endpoint: <localhost:port>/api/accounts/login/
+Params:
+- username
+- password
+- Authorization # Authorization token

+This step will log you in and will return your authentication token in Response.

+!!
+For viewing all articles, send a GET request to the following endpoint with the following parameters.
+You'll receive an array of articles as JSON objects in Response:

+Endpoint: <localhost:port>/api/articles/
+Params:
+- username
+- password
+- Authorization # Authorization token as its value

+!!
+For viewing a single article, send a GET request to the following endpoint with the parameters below.
+You'll receive a array of articles with a single JSON object in Response:

+Endpoint <localhost:port>/api/articles/<id of an article>/
+Params:
+- username
+- password
+- Authorization # Authorization token as its value

 You can compare the differences between the blog in the tutorial and my repo from the video titled Django Tutorial #1 from time 1:41 onwards.
 Massive credits to The Net Ninja for making this tutorial: